Mushy-pea/Game-Dangerous/README.md

 that map is loaded when the save file is loaded).
 This extension doesn't require a change to the save file binary format.

-**Implement a proper ceiling and sky box system (pending)**
+**Implement a proper ceiling and sky box system (abandoned 08/12/2024)**

-The current single model ceiling system isn't fit for purpose and if I'm going to replace it I might as well allow for a basic simulation of both indoor and outdoor environments.
+Creative use of models will instead address this issue without further engine changes.

 **Allow for multiple player character classes (pending)**